mitin001/transcriber/blog/books/levitt-dubner/2014-think-like-a-freak/6-like-giving-candy-to-a-baby.md

 # 6. Like Giving Candy to a Baby

+An economist tests whether he can turn a random woman at a bar into a prostitute.

 > And then there’s the tale of an economist on holiday in Las Vegas.
 He found himself one night in a bar standing beside a gorgeous woman.
 “Would you be willing to sleep with me for $1 million?” he asked her.
 She looked him over.
 There wasn’t much to see—but still, $1 million!
 She agreed to go back to his room.
 “All right then, “ he said.
 “Would you be willing to sleep with me for $100?”
 “A hundred dollars!” she shot back.
 “What do you think I am, a prostitute?”
 “We’ve already established that.
 Now we’re just negotiating the price.”

+On [Mr. Robot], the lawyer representing the victims of environmental pollution at the hand of a large corporation tells the same story as she reacts to the news of one of the victims taking the hush money from the corporation.
+This is a long-winded way of calling a woman a whore.
+Financial incentives won't save the environment.
 When Robert Cialdini asked people to rank the reasons for protecting the environment, they gave a lower priority to financial and herd-mentality incentives and a higher priority to moral and social incentives.

 ![17563991453268125801014141493564](https://github.com/user-attachments/assets/1f1846c4-0745-4386-a920-d44af19bee03)